Site icon Our Breathing Planet

 Tree Bumblebee Physical Description

-As with virtually all bees, it displays a different type of the physiological characteristic known as sexual dimorphism.
-The species evolved as divided into three castes.
-Queens develop as larger than either males or workers.
+As with virtually all known bees, the insect displays a different type of the physiological characteristic known as sexual dimorphism.
+The species also evolved as divided into three castes.
+Queens develop as larger than males or workers.
 In fact, the difference is often quite noticeable.

-Members of the worker class, however, remain much smaller.
+Members of the worker class, however, generally evolved to remain much smaller.
 Individuals of this class only reach mean lengths measuring about 0.4 – 0.47 in (1.0 – 1.2 cm).
-Males, meanwhile, vary in size, but generally achieve dimensions slightly greater than that of the workers.
+Males, meanwhile, also vary in size, but generally achieve dimensions slightly greater than that of the workers.

-Other differences serve to further distinguish the castes of the Tree Bumblebee.
-The males, for one, display a chunkier shape than the others.
-Queens and drones, however, typically have sharper ends to their abdomens, as well as somewhat shorter antennae.
+Other differences serve to further distinguish the differing social castes of the amazing Tree Bumblebee.
+The males, for one, display a significantly chunkier shape than the others.
+Queens and drones, however, have sharper ends to their abdomens, as well as somewhat shorter antennae.

 Source: https://tinyurl.com/3ekm5uvp Photo: bramblejungle CCL: https://tinyurl.com/2dcehfvs